SAMUR274/ETL_Project/README.md

 Need help?
 Reach out to our support team for assistance.

 ---
-Built with ❤️ using Astronomer
+Built with ❤️ using Astronomer | Academic Project 2024